davidkml/vc-made-simple/README.md

 ```bash
 brew install boost
 ```
-Once installlation is complete, you can verify the Boost version with `brew info boost`.
+Once the installation is complete, you can verify the Boost version with `brew info boost`.

 With that, the preparation should be complete.
 If you have git installed, you may clone the source by moving with `cd` into the location you wish to store the application and inputting the command:
 ```bash